 STEP 6: Calculate the combined margin (CM) emissions factor

 Combined Margin – The combined margin is the weighted average of the simple OM and the BM.
-For intermittent and non-dispatchable generation types such as solar photovoltaic, the Tool to calculate the emission factor for an electricity system, Version 05.0, EB 87, Annex 9, allows to weigh the OM and the BM.
+For intermittent and non-dispatchable generation types such as solar photovoltaic, the Tool to calculate the emission factor for an electricity system, Version 07.0, allows to weigh the OM and the BM.

 The baseline emission factor is calculated using the combined margin approach as described in the following steps: